Storytelling at Work: A Trainer’s Practical Playbook

 That question got me thinking about what makes storytelling so effective at work.
 So I came up with three practical tips I’ve learned as a Trainer that anyone can use.

-Step 1: Collect raw material (So you have stories to tell)
+Step 1: Collect the Raw Material (so you have stories to tell)

 A simple three-beat arc helps you spot and shape stories:

-1. Hero — a person we can root for (often you).
+1. Hero — a person we can root for (often you, a colleague, or a Customer).

 2. Challenge — a trial, tension, or unexpected turn.